CANEX Metals (CVE:CANX) Stock Price Down 22.2% – Here’s What Happened

-CANEX Metals Inc. (CVE:CANX – Get Free Report)’s share price was down 22.2% on Thursday .
+Shares of CANEX Metals Inc. (CVE:CANX – Get Free Report) were down 22.2% on Thursday .
 The company traded as low as C$0.04 and last traded at C$0.04.
-Approximately 193,220 shares traded hands during mid-day trading, an increase of 100% from the average daily volume of 96,825 shares.
+Approximately 193,220 shares traded hands during trading, an increase of 100% from the average daily volume of 96,825 shares.
 The stock had previously closed at C$0.05.

 About CANEX Metals